cafarovanuranaa/AvitoDealProbabilityANN/README.md

-# Avito Deal Probability Prediction using ANN – README Explanation
+# Avito Deal Probability Prediction using ANN

 This project implements an Artificial Neural Network (ANN) for predicting the deal probability of Avito listings.
 The pipeline follows a structured end-to-end approach, including data cleaning, preprocessing, feature engineering, encoding, scaling, model building, hyperparameter tuning, and evaluation.

 ---

 ## 1. Data Loading and Sampling
-The dataset `regression_avito_deals.xlsx` is loaded, and a 10% random sample is taken to accelerate initial experiments.
+The dataset 'regression_avito_deals.xlsx' is loaded, and a 10% random sample is taken to accelerate initial experiments.

 **Dataset Link:**
 [Google Drive Dataset](https://docs.google.com/spreadsheets/d/1Qv5rrzmkFZCzbKnovFikmisG-KiIz8DM/edit?usp=drive_link&ouid=117339924051817037398&rtpof=true&sd=true)

 ---

 ## 2. Initial Data Exploration
 - Columns with very low variance or a single unique value are removed.
 - Missing values are handled appropriately:
-  - `param_3` → filled with `'Unknown'`.
+  - param_3 → filled with 'Unknown'.
   - Other categorical columns → filled with mode.
   - Numerical columns → filled with mean.